eecs280staff/tutorials/docs/cli.md

 ```

 ### Relative Path
-A *relative path*: starts from the current directory.
+A *relative path* starts from the current directory.

 For example, running an executable.
 ```console